-The Staff ADF Approval Order Fails to Address the Commission's Disparate Processes and Powers Related to Exchange Filings Versus ATS Rule Changes
+The Staff ADF Approval Order Failed to Address the Commission's Disparate Processes and Powers Related to Exchange Filings Versus ATS Rule Changes

-Similarly, rather than materially address the commenters' significant concerns related to the disparity in regulatory treatment of a potential non-exchange being awarded a protected quotation, the ADF Approval Order summarily mischaracterizes a cursory list of them, and seeks to dismiss them out of hand, such as with the statement that "[t]hese comments raise issues that are beyond the scope of the Commission's consideration of whether the present Proposal is consistent with the Exchange Act and the rules and regulations thereunder."24 The ADF Approval Order does not say why these issues are "beyond the scope" of the instant action.
+Similarly, rather than materially address the commenters' significant concerns related to the disparity in regulatory treatment of a potential non-exchange being awarded a protected quotation, the ADF Approval Order summarily mischaracterized a cursory list of them, and sought to dismiss them out of hand, such as with the statement that "[t]hese comments raise issues that are beyond the scope of the Commission's consideration of whether the present Proposal is consistent with the Exchange Act and the rules and regulations thereunder."
+The ADF Approval Order did not say why these issues are "beyond the scope" of the instant action.

-IntelligentCross has asserted that, despite its numerous representations regarding its connectivity, data, and matching,25 (upon which the ADF Proposal is explicitly conditioned),26 it reserves the right to change its market data and connectivity fees.27
+As part of the comment process, IntelligentCross asserted that, despite its numerous representations regarding its connectivity, data, and matching,19 (upon which the ADF Proposal is explicitly conditioned),20 it reserved the right to change its market data and connectivity fees.21

-As we wrote before,
+As we wrote over two years ago,

 What if IntelligentCross tweaks its fees, as it expressly contemplated in the IntelligentCross Representation Letter?
 Is the Commission or FINRA somehow volunteering to collect that information and analyze in perpetuity to ensure that it will continue to be consistent with the admittedly loose standards set forth by the Commission?
 How?
 How would either regulator intervene, if it identified a concern?
 What would be the basis and mechanism for challenging the change?
-The Commission likely does not have clear
+The Commission likely does not have clear authority to block a fee change under Regulation ATS.
+So what would the Commission or FINRA practically do?22